HyVar/gentoo_to_mspl/PORTAGE.md

       ```
       This defined the USE flag selection `amd64`.
  * `use`: this file states a system-wide USE flag selection,
-    by simply listing USE flags to be selected, or unselected if guarded with a `-` sign.
+    by simply listing USE flags to be selected.
    The list is constructed with only one (possibly guarded) USE flag per line.
+   Note that there is a way to remove an element from this list,
+    by declaring a USE flag guarded by a `-` sign.
  * [`package.use`](https://wiki.gentoo.org/wiki//etc/portage/package.use):
     this file lists a set of atoms, one per line,
     with its corresponding USE flag selection (i.e., a list of possibly guarded USE flags) on the same line.